 Anza Borrego Desert State Park has an abundance of hiking options including slot canyons, palm oasis, mines, and high desert “mountains”.
 Even if you don’t have a full day at Anza Borrego, there are several shorter trails for interested visitors.
 There are also nature walking trails around the visitor center and campground.

-The top 10 rated trails range from less than a mile and easy rated to a 16-mile difficult section of the Pacific Crest Trail.
-The most popular AllTrails hikes in Anza Borrego are:
+The top 10 rated trails in Anza Borrego range from less than a mile and easy rated to a 16-mile difficult section of the Pacific Crest Trail.

 - The Slot 2.3 miles moderate

 - West Butte, Wind Caves, Slot Loop 4.5 miles moderate

 - Laguna Mountain Ridge via PCT 16.6 miles difficult